Unlimiter/put/README.md

 git clone https://github.com/Unlimiter/put
 ```

 To compile Put, type the command `make` while on the repository directory.
-This will output the `put` binary.
+This will generate the `put` binary.

 ## Usage